rackerlabs/canon/docs/_posts/2013-04-12-UX-PATTERNS-list-view.md

     })(jQuery);
   });

+  //This Script handles the oddities of showing a tooltip and highlighting it in the List View Example
   $(function() {
     $('#list-view-tooltip-link').hover(function(e) {

-      var example = $('#row-status-{{ page.items[6].id }}');
+      //uber hacky way of getting the row that contains the target tooltip - jam it in there with liquid script... var example = $('#row-status-{{ page.items[6].id }}');

-      var tooltip = new Object();
+      //build a tooltip object to pass to the attachment function var tooltip = new Object();
       tooltip.contents = example.attr('data-title');
       tooltip.delay = 0;
       tooltip.left = example.offset().left;
       tooltip.top = example.offset().top;

-      exampleTooltip = attachTooltip(tooltip);
+      //attach the tooltip and save it in the exampleTooltip variable exampleTooltip = attachTooltip(tooltip);

+      //nasty - bind an append listener to the body so that when the tooltip is appended,
+      //it gets shown without having to hover over the source element
       $("body").bind("append", function() {
         highlight(exampleTooltip);
         $("body").unbind("append");